ArbitrumFoundation/docs/docs/concepts/dao-vote.md

    - confidently shift our focus to fun non-gov things together!
 ```

-The Arbitrum DAO is governed by a protocol that allows $AB governance token holders to propose and vote on different actions, such as changes to the DAO's Constitution or funding for specific projects.
-These votes are crucial for making decisions that shape the future of the DAO and its technology assets.
+The <a data-quicklook-from='arbitrum-dao '>Arbitrum DAO </a>is governed by a protocol that allows <a data-quicklook-from='arb'>$ARB</a> governance token holders to propose and vote on different actions, such as changes to the DAO's [Constitution](../dao-constitution.md) or funding for specific projects.
+These votes are crucial for making decisions that shape the future of Arbitrum and its technology assets.

 ### Types of votes

 There are two types of votes in the Arbitrum DAO:

 1. **Temperature check:** This is a preliminary vote that gauges the community's interest in a proposal before it moves on to the next stage.
-Temperature checks are conducted on the Snapshot platform and are only open to $ARB token holders who hold at least 0.01% of votable tokens.
+Temperature checks are conducted on the Snapshot platform and are only open to $ARB token holders who hold at least 0.01% of <a data-quicklook-from='votable-tokens'>votable tokens</a>.

 2. **On-chain vote:** If the proposal passes the temperature check, it will move on to an on-chain vote facilitated by Tally.
-The proposal must receive support from more Votable Tokens in favor than against; constitutional proposals must receive votes from at least 5% of votable tokens; non-constitutional proposal must receive votes from at least 3% of votable tokens.
+The proposal must receive support from more votable tokens in favor than against; <a data-quicklook-from='constitutional-aip'>constitutional proposals</a> must receive votes from at least 5% of votable tokens; <a data-quicklook-from='nonconstitutional-aip'>non-constitutional proposal</a> must receive votes from at least 3% of votable tokens.

 ### Voting power

 The amount of voting power you have is determined by the number of $ARB tokens you hold.
-However, you also have the option to delegate your voting power to a delegate, who can vote on your behalf.
-This is a great option for those who may not have the time or resources to actively participate in the DAO's governance. (todo)
+However, you also have the option to grant your voting power to a <a data-quicklook-from='delegate'>delegate</a>, who can vote on your behalf.
+This is a great option for token holders who may not have the time or resources to actively participate in the DAO's governance.

 ### Values-based voting